How to Handle an Accident Involving an Uninsured Motorist

 Knowing how to handle an uninsured motorist accident is the first step to making yourself whole again once the aftermath has settled down.
 These are the steps you should take:

-- Call 911: After moving all vehicles involved to a safe location, if possible, you should call 911 and report the accident.
-A police report will be a vital piece of evidence you’ll want to have documented for later.
+• Call 911: After moving all vehicles involved to a safe location, you should call 911 and report the accident.
+Call the police and report will be vital evidence you’ll want to have documented for later.

-- Gather Evidence: Take photos of the scene of the accident.
+• Gather Evidence: Take photos of the scene of the accident.
 This includes injuries, damage to the cars, and road conditions.
-The more you have documented, the easier it will be to reconstruct what happened later.
+The more you have documented, the easier it is to reconstruct what happened later.
 You also want to collect contact information from the other driver and any nearby witnesses.
-All of the uninsured driver’s information, including their license plate and the make and model of their car, must be documented.
+The uninsured driver’s information, including their license plate and the make and model of their car, must be documented.

-- Call Your Insurance: As soon as you’re able, call your insurance provider and report the accident to them.
-Ask about uninsured motorist coverage and what your options are.
+• Call Your Insurance: Call your auto insurance provider and report the accident immediately.
+Ask about uninsured motorist collision coverage and your options.

 How Uninsured Motorist Coverage Works

-Uninsured motorist (UM) coverage is a rider you can add to your insurance policy at the time of purchase.
+Uninsured motorist (UM) coverage is a rider you can add to your insurance policy when you purchase it.
 You can purchase UM bodily injury coverage and UM property damage coverage.
-Adding this to your policy can help you cover several types of expenses in a car accident where the at-fault driver has no insurance.
-UM bodily injury coverage offers compensation for medical bills, while UM for property damage covers vehicle repairs.
+Adding this to your policy can help you cover several expenses in a car accident fault where the at-fault driver has no insurance.
+UM bodily injury coverage compensates for medical bills, while UM for property damage covers vehicle repairs.
 The state of Washington requires all insurance companies to offer UM coverage.
 However, drivers are not required to carry it.
 If you have opted out of UM coverage, it’s vital to speak to a lawyer to find out what other options you have to recover compensation.

 Options for Compensation After an Accident with an Uninsured Driver

-- Personal Injury Lawsuit Against the Uninsured Driver: You can file suit against the uninsured motorist directly.
+• Personal Injury Lawsuit Against the Uninsured Driver: You can file suit against the uninsured motorist directly.
 If you do this, you might receive compensation straight from the at-fault driver.
-The challenge in this scenario is that the driver may not have the funds or assets to pay a settlement or verdict, which can make collecting compensation difficult.
+The challenge in this scenario is that the driver may not have the funds or assets to pay a settlement or verdict, making collecting compensation difficult.

-- Exploring Other Avenues for Recovery: Other options do exist for help.
+• Exploring Other Avenues for Recovery: Other options do exist for help.
 You can use personal health insurance to cover your medical bills.
-In case of defective parts that contributed to the collision, you can also seek compensation through other parties, like the vehicle manufacturer.
+If defective parts contribute to the collision, you can also seek compensation from other parties, like the vehicle manufacturer.

-No matter the details of the situation, accidents with uninsured drivers automatically cause higher levels of stress.
+No matter the details of the situation, accidents with uninsured drivers automatically cause higher stress levels.
 If you’ve been involved in one, protecting your rights and fighting for the compensation you deserve is essential.

 Contact The Law Offices of Briggs & Briggs Today